 Guardians – Resilient – Agents of Change

-We are focused and passionate about protecting, restoring and preserving our unique setting both within BYC and in our surrounding communities.
-We lead by example.
+We are focused and passionate about protecting, restoring and preserving our unique setting both within BYC and the surrounding communities, leading by example.

 We are deliberate and thoughtful in decisions and actions leading to community growth and improved infrastructure.

-Responsive – Inclusive – Promoters of Learning & Growing
+Common Concerns – Inclusive – Promotion of Learning & Growing

 2020-2023 Strategic Plan

 The BYC Strategic Plan was presented to the Board in May 2020, receiving unanimous approval.
 With that approval came the recognition that the BYC Board has needed to (and will continue to) serve as a working Board, actively addressing policy needs and decisions that will protect the vision and integrity of our community.